jihyunlab/json-validator/README.md

 ## Usage

-JSON schemas are defined for request validation.
-Depending on how the controller receives the request data, JSON schemas can be configured for the query, parameter, and body.
+JSON Schemas are defined for request validation.
+Depending on how the controller receives the request data, JSON Schemas can be configured for the query, parameter, and body.

 ```
 import { RequestJsonSchema } from '@jihyunlab/json-validator';